JoeyHendricks/python-benchmark-harness/README.md

 ### Boundary Testing

-Within QuickPotato it is possible to create a performance test that validates if your code does not breach any defined boundary.
+Within QuickPotato, it is possible to create a performance test that validates if your code breaches any defined boundary or not.
 An example of this sort of test can be found in the snippet below:

 ```python